 The Trustee’s role is that of a ‘critical friend’ and individual members may request ‘read-only’ access to EVOLVE.

-The Health and Safety Advisor is responsible (via an SLA with the Academyfor the final approval (via EVOLVE) of all visits that are either overseas, residential, and/or involve an adventurous activity.
+The Health and Safety Advisor is responsible (via an SLA with the Academy) for the final approval (via EVOLVE) of all visits that are either overseas, residential, and/or involve an adventurous activity.

 Staff Competence